tarwn/lessthandot-hugo/blogs/content/posts/2011-01-31-catching-key-conflicts-with-perl.md

 &error($dbh->errstr) unless $row; # Forward to error handler.
 ```

 [Class::DBI][1] is a database abstraction Perl module.
-It wasn&#8217;t immediately apparent to me how to handle a key conflict when using it.
+It wasn't immediately apparent to me how to handle a key conflict when using it.
 After a little investigation I found key violations will trigger an exception which makes it fairly simple to handle:

 ```perl
 eval